-Who Can Be Held Liable For Injuries At a Rented House?
+Who Might Be Liable For Injuries That Occur At a Place Business?

 Understanding the Rights and Duties and Liability Risks Affecting Various Occupiers of Premises

 In Ontario, it is the Occupiers Liability Act, R.S.O.
 1990, c.
 O.2 that governs, with some exceptions, who may be legally liable for personal injuries or property damage arising from the activities conducted upon premises as well as the condition of the premises.

 The Occupier's Liability Act codifies into statute law much of the common law relating to principles of negligence; such as, for example, prescribing that when a person slips or falls due to slippery snow and ice conditions the owners or occupiers as well as others who were hired to care for the premises may be liable.
 Specifically, the Occupier's Liability Act states, among other things:

 1 In this Act,